Spotted hyena: Lions

 Where spotted hyenas and lions occupy the same geographic area, the two species occupy the same ecological niche, and are thus in direct competition with one another.
 In some cases, the extent of dietary overlap can be as high as 68.8%.
 Lions typically ignore spotted hyenas, unless they are on a kill or are being harassed by them.
 There exists a common misconception that hyenas steal kills from lions, but most often it is the other way around, and lions will readily steal the kills of spotted hyenas.
 In the Ngorongoro Crater, it is common for lions to subsist largely on kills stolen from hyenas.
 Lions are quick to follow the calls of hyenas feeding, a fact demonstrated by field experiments, during which lions repeatedly approached whenever the tape-recorded calls of hyenas feeding were played.

 When confronted on a kill by lions, spotted hyenas will either leave or wait patiently at a distance of 30–100 metres until the lions have finished eating.
 In some cases, spotted hyenas are bold enough to feed alongside lions, and may occasionally force lions off a kill.
 This mostly occurs during the nighttime, when hyenas are bolder.
 Spotted hyenas usually prevail against groups of lionesses unaccompanied by males if they outnumber them 4:1.
 In some instances they were seen to have taken on and routed two pride males while outnumbering them 5:1.

 The two species may act aggressively toward one another even when there is no food at stake.
 Lions may charge at hyenas and maul them for no apparent reason; one male lion was filmed killing two hyenas on separate occasions without eating them, and lion predation can account for up to 71% of hyena deaths in Etosha.
 Spotted hyenas have adapted to this pressure by frequently mobbing lions which enter their territories.
 Experiments on captive spotted hyenas revealed that specimens with no prior experience with lions act indifferently to the sight of them, but will react fearfully to the scent.

+The population density of spotted hyenas increases as the population density of lions also increases, perhaps because both predators seek to scavenge each other's prey.
+However, spotted hyenas lose 70% of their prey to lions, whilst lions lose 38% of their prey to hyenas.
+Nevertheless, the food biomass lost to lions amounts to 11.7%, whilst the food biomass obtained from lions amounts to 11.6%; hyenas compensate for the loss of prey by feeding on the remains left behind by lions after they have finished eating.
+Lions, for their part, lose 16.7% of their food biomass to spotted hyenas and obtain 22.4% of their food biomass from hyenas.

+Between 5–80% of spotted hyaenas' food comes from the leftovers left by other predators after they have finished eating, whilst 1–46% of lions' food comes from the leftovers left by other predators, mainly hyenas.